PIRL

 Procedure Records

-After Conductor has been initialized using its configuration file and connected to the database it begins to process the pipeline.
-Note: If Conductor is run with a GUI monitor (using the -Monitor command line option), processing does not begin until the Start button is pressed.
+After the Conductor has been initialized using its configuration file and connected to the database it begins to process the pipeline.
+Note: If the Conductor is run with a Manager (using the -Manager command line option), processing does not begin immediately; the Conductor will wait until it is told to start by the Manager.
 The records from the Procedures table are read, confirmed that they contain all necessary fields, and sorted into Sequence number order.
-In monitor mode pipeline processing may be suspended by pressing the Stop button - which will change to say Wait until the current source record processing is complete, and then it will change to say Start - and resumed by pressing the Start button again.
-Each time pipeline processing is started the Procedures records are read again, but otherwise changes to the Procedures records can safely be made while Conductor is running.
+A Conductor may be told to stop processing by a Manager (including a remote Manager), which will cause the Conductor to stop further processing when the current source record processing is complete.
+Processing is resumed with the next source record when a Manager sends the start signal.
+Each time pipeline processing is started the Procedures is loaded again and the configuration file is read again and used to reconfigure the Conductor.
+Changes to the Procedures records and configuration file can safely be made while Conductor is running.

 Source Records